-However when the LLC has no real assets or liquidity this should not be a problem for the LLC or it’s members.
+However, when the LLC has no real assets or liquidity this is not a problem for the LLC or its members.
 More often than not there is no real equity in the assets of most LLC corporations that have ongoing operations.
-But the crafty debtor that is only seeking to shield his assets by transferring them to a single member LLC that has no ongoing business purpose other than the shielding of assets wont be able to protect those assets in such an LLC.
+But the crafty debtor that only seeks to shield his assets by transferring them to a single-member LLC with no business purpose other than shielding the assets, won’t be able to protect those assets.